-If the first thing you do is look at meal frequency or supplements (at the top of the pyramid) to help you achieve the goal of fat loss, chances are high that you won’t be successful.
+If the first thing you do is look at meal frequency or supplements (at the top of the pyramid) to achieve this goal, chances are high you won’t be successful.

 Because you miss out on the larger, more important factors for fat loss.

-On the other hand, if you were to focus on calories and macronutrients first, you would successfully account for 80 % of the factors resulting in fat loss.
+On the other hand, if you focus on calories and macronutrients first, you would successfully account for 80 % of the factors resulting in fat loss.

 So, are the upper factors important at all?